 3. Plenty of masterplanned communities in and around Tampa

 Masterplanned communities offer lots of amenities so that families and children do not have to go out of the community for their recreation needs, like nature parks, playgrounds, swimming pools, tennis and basketball courts, clubhouses, arts and crafts centers, and fitness centers with spas and gyms.
-They are often gated and often have water or nature preserves all around, adding security to the community.
+They are often gated and often have water or nature preserves all around.
 Some have A-rated schools within.
 Waterfront communities have boating and fishing areas and docks.
-Some waterways even connect to the Gulf of Mexico.

 View here listings of available homes in masterplanned communities in the Tampa Bay area.

 4. Plenty of world-class attractions

 The list is long.
 Tampa has theme parks: Busch Gardens, Florida Aquarium, Adventure Island,